mlcommons/croissant/docs/croissant-spec.md

 stock_data_2023.csv
 ```

 Because the dataset is updated continuously, the dataset should set the isLiveDataset to`true`.
 Assuming the year is 2023, it is safe to add a checksum for files corresponding to years 2000 to 2022 (inclusive).
 However, Croissant does not recommend setting the checksum for 2023 until the year is 2024 to avoid mismatches between a prior checksum and the current file.
-Finally, all files corresponding to prior years should trigger a version update if they are changed (e.g., to reflect a bug fix), since the semantics of the dataset have changed (i.e., history was “rewritten”).
+Finally, all files corresponding to prior years should trigger a version update if they are changed (e.g., to reflect a bug fix), since the semantics of the dataset have changed (i.e., history was "rewritten").
 However, the current year is understood to be incomplete, so appending new data to the data in the current year should not trigger a version update.

 ##### Example 2: Daily snapshots

 The same data from Example 1 is exported at a finer granularity to match the daily refresh of the dataset.
-Accordingly, the data is “snapshotted” into files of the form “stock\_data\_&lt;MONTH>\_&lt;DAY>\_&lt;YEAR>.csv” to reflect the month, day, and year of the data in the file.
+Accordingly, the data is "snapshotted" into files of the form "stock\_data\_&lt;MONTH>\_&lt;DAY>\_&lt;YEAR>.csv" to reflect the month, day, and year of the data in the file.
 Each file is only written once—when all data from that date is finalized at the end of day.

 ```text
 stock_data_1_1_2000.csv